= scale(iris[,1:4])

 Hints:

-- check the help of the kNN function to get an idea about the hyperparameters
+- check the help of the kNN function to understand the hyperparameters

 library(kknn)